GabeScott/standard-works-vault/General Conference/2012 October - God Be with You Till We Meet Again.md

 # God Be with You Till We Meet Again

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the October session of the 2012 General Conference*

+>*As we take the messages of the past two days into our hearts and into our lives, we will be blessed.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2012/10/god-be-with-you-till-we-meet-again?lang=eng)